 23 Cygni is a main-sequence star in the constellation of Cygnus.

 23 Cygni visual magnitude is 5.14.
-Because of its reltive faintness, 23 Cygni should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, 23 Cygni should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of 23 Cygni

 23 Cygni is situated north of the celestial equator, as such, it is more easily visible from the northern hemisphere.
 Celestial coordinates for the J2000 equinox as well as galactic coordinates of 23 Cygni are provided in the following table: